cultureandempire/cultureandempire.github.io/cande.md

 ## The War on the Middle

 The devastation of the US middle class, and indeed the global middle class, isn't a failure of the system.
 Rather, it is one of the Para-state's great successes.
-I explained in “Broken Societies” how the Bandits don't just compete with the Bakers, they actively attack them.
+I explained in “Faceless Societies” how the Bandits don't just compete with the Bakers, they actively attack them.

 Extraction economies, such as the ones that runs mineral exporters like Congo-Kinshasa, Australia, the Gulf States, Nigeria, Equatorial Guinea, Russia, and increasingly, the US, don't just dislike representative government with its rules and social structures and costs.
 They deliberately tear it down, and replace it with compliant sockpuppets to rubber-stamp the mining and oil concessions.

 In some countries this war on the middle takes the most vicious, violent form.
 It is my contention that the worst wars in Africa -- such as Sierra Leone, Congo-Kinshasa, Angola, Sudan -- were not ethnic or religious in nature, they are purely political.
 Worse, they were not about factions fighting for control.
 They were in most cases funded and launched with the express purpose of *destruction*, war for its own sake.
-It is the principle of "poverty on purpose", taken to its extreme conclusion.
+It is the principle of "poverty on purpose," taken to its extreme conclusion.
 Bandits intent on stealing minerals by the truckload can make much higher profits when there are wars and slave labor and no export controls, taxes, or paperwork.

 Extraction economies are one case.
 More broadly, the Para-state faces the persistent threat of a general revolt against the extreme concentration of power and money.
 One of its core priorities is to make sure this does not happen.